ms-jpq/vim.bench/README.md

 The distribution of spaces and lineseps is also generated from the same buffer.

+Note. the same seed is used to generate reproducible randomness.

 ### Measurement

 Time lapse between latest keypress and completion event is measured and stored.